intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ### 2. Configuration
 #### 2.1 How to Config
-Your Cluster Serving configuration can all be set by modifying config file `config.yaml`.
+After [installation](), you will see a config file `config.yaml` your current working directory.
+Your Cluster Serving configuration can all be set by modifying it.
 See an example of `config.yaml` below
 ```
 ## Analytics Zoo Cluster Serving Config Example